feature-engine/feature_engine/docs/roadmap.rst

-In addition, we are evaluating whether including a module to extract features from time series is possible, within the current design of the package, and if it adds real value compared to the functionality already existing in pandas and Scipy.
+In addition, we are evaluating whether including a module to extract features from time series is possible, within the current design of the package, and if it adds real value compared to the functionality already existing in pandas and Scipy, and in other well established open source projects like tsfresh and featuretools.
 The transformations we are considering are shown in this image:

 .. figure::  images/FeatureEnginePackageStructureTimeseries.png